The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Introduction

 \section{Introduction}

-In 1993 Charles H. Bennet and other authors from IBM Thomas J. Watson Research Center invented quantum teleportation.
-They began their paper, “Teleporting an unknown quantum state via dual classical and Einstein-Podolsky-Rosen Channels”, in which they suggested teleportation, by saying: “The existence of long range correlations between Einstein-Podolsky-Rosen (EPR) pairs of particles raises the question of their use for information transfer".
+In 1993 Charles H. Bennet and other IBM Thomas J. Watson Research Center authors invented quantum teleportation.
+They began their paper, “Teleporting an unknown quantum state via dual classical and Einstein-Podolsky-Rosen Channels”, in which they suggested teleportation by saying: “The existence of long-range correlations between Einstein-Podolsky-Rosen (EPR) pairs of particles raises the question of their use for information transfer".
 In his \emph{Autobiographical notes}, "Einstein himself used the word 'telepathically' in this context.
-It is known that instantaneous information transfer is definitely impossible.
-Here, we show that EPR correlations can nevertheless assist in the 'teleportation' of an intact quantum state from one place to another, by a sender who knows neither the state to be teleported nor the location of the intended receiver”.
+It is known that instantaneous information transfer is impossible.
+Here, we show that EPR correlations can assist in the 'teleportation' of an intact quantum state from one place to another by a sender who knows neither the state to be teleported nor the location of the intended receiver”.
 A teleportation protocol is then described between Alice and Bob.
 Accurate teleportation is achieved only by Alice sending the outcome information as classical bits to Bob \cite{Bennet}.